Is My Dog Having a Seizure?

-1. Prodome stage.
+1. Prodrome stage.
 The stage prior to the actual attack.
 Changes in a dog’s mood can be observed such as display of neediness, excessive panting, pacing, and whining.

 2. Ictal stage.
 The actual seizure itself.
 Some symptoms include temporary paralysis, loss of consciousness, air-pawing, teeth-chomping, bowel movements, and uncontrollable urination.

-Seizures occur for numerous reasons.
+Dog's seizures occur for numerous reasons.
 Vets will normally recommend various diagnostic tests to find the cause of the problem.
 This usually begins with blood tests that may lead to advanced brain tests such as MRI, CT, and CSF.
-The following could likely be the source of canine seizures:
+The following could likely be the source of dog seizures: